This post may contain affiliate links. Please read my disclosure policy.

 What Is Mongolian Beef?

 Mongolian beef is a popular dish served in Chinese restaurants.
-Contrary to the name, this dish comes from Taiwan, not Mongolia but we won’t get into that here.
-The typical Mongolian beef that you will find in an American Chinese restaurant consists of thinly sliced beef stir-fried in a wok with green onions and finished in a luscious, sweet, and savory sauce.
+Contrary to the name, this dish comes from Taiwan, not Mongolia.
+The typical Mongolian beef found in American-Chinese restaurants consists of thinly sliced beef stir-fried in a wok with green onions and finished in a luscious, sweet, and savory sauce.

-You sure can!
-Flank steak is my top pick, but you can achieve a similar result with skirt steak or thinly sliced chuck.
-You want to look for a cut that has some fat in it. the fat really adds to the flavor of the dish and leads to a more tender, melt-in-your-mouth entree.
+Flank steak is my top pick, but you can achieve a similar result with skirt steak or thinly sliced chuck roast (like you’ll find in my Vietnamese boc luc lac).
+Whichever beef you choose, look for a cut that has some fat in it.
+Fat adds to the flavor of the dish and leads to a more tender, melt-in-your-mouth entree.
 Interested in learning about the various cuts of beef?
 Check out this informative article.

 Tips for Success